flaviofrancisco/python/README.md

 This script you can use like the following example below:
 ```
-$ ./webscraping.py Canada 16
+$ ./webscraping.py Canada
 ```
-Where the first parameter is the country and the second parameter the max number of page to extract the data.
+You can use any country (or city) name (English is recommended)